REMnux/salt-states/README.md

 echo "file_client: local" > /etc/salt/minion
 ```

-2. Run the following commands as root on your system (start with `sudo -s`) to clone the REMnux state file repository and direct SaltStack to install REMnux.
+2. Run the following commands as root on your system (start with `sudo -s`) to clone the REMnux state file repository and direct SaltStack to install the addon version of REMnux.
 Replace **YOUR_USERNAME** with your username:

 ```bash
 git clone https://github.com/REMnux/salt-states.git /srv/salt